-Still, there are valid reasons to want a new username:
+Still, there are valid reasons to switch to a new username:

 - Your login credentials were exposed or compromised